 34. Enjoy free activities in Seattle’s downtown parks

 The Downtown Seattle Association often organizes free, family-friendly fun in Pioneer Square and Westlake Park.
 In the summer, you can take your kid downtown for Parties in the Parks for food trucks, mini golf, and more free fun.
-And in the winter months, Seattle’s downtown parks celebrate the holiday season with lights, Christmas trees, free hot cocoa, caroling, and even a free ice skating rink.
+In the winter Seattle’s downtown parks celebrate the holiday season with lights, Christmas trees, free hot cocoa, caroling, and even a free ice skating rink.

 35. Have a beach day

 Seattle has a wide variety of beaches that you and your kids can enjoy year-round.
 If you want the classic sandy beach experience, go to Alki Beach in West Seattle.
 We also love Golden Gardens in Ballard if you’re located closer to North Seattle.
-Both of these beaches allow bonfires so you can warm up if it’s really chilly out.
+Both beaches have volleyball courts, bonfire pits, restrooms, picnic tables, and walking/biking paths.

 36. Take them to a hockey game